Kindly Myers Showcases Gym-Honed Figure In A White Bikini On Instagram

-Kindly Myers delighted her huge fan base with another bikini-clad photo that added some serious heat to her feed.
+Kindly Myers delighted her huge fan base with another bikini-clad photo which added some serious heat to her Instagram feed.
 The model and social media influencer shared the image on January 19, just one day after she stunned in a red bikini.

 The photo captured Kindly posing outdoors.
 A geotag in her update indicated that she was at The Heavyweight Factory.
 The setting was simple and included a few leafy, green trees.
-Kindly had her chest facing toward the camera and turned her figure at a slight angle.
+Kindly faced the camera and turned her figure at a slight angle.
 She playfully tugged at the straps of her bikini bottoms as she parted her lips and gave the camera a sultry stare.

-The “Professional Smokeshow” flaunted her amazing figure in a white bikini the popped against her allover glow.
-On her upper half, she wore a tiny, triangular top with thin straps that secured over her toned shoulders, leaving her arms on display.
-It had a set of impossibly small cups that left her voluptuous assets in full view.
-The left side of the piece was decorated with a black design, helping to draw further attention to her bust.
+The "Professional Smokeshow" flaunted her amazing figure in a white bikini which popped against her allover glow.
+On her upper half, she wore a tiny, triangular top with thin straps over her toned shoulders, leaving her arms on display.
+The top had a set of incredibly small cups which left her voluptuous assets in full view.
+One cup was decorated with a black design, helping to draw further attention to her bust.

-She wore her long, blond locks with a deep side part and her hair spilled messily over her shoulders and back.
-In the caption of the post, Kindly reminded fans that they “can’t rush something you want to last forever.”
-She also tagged a few other accounts in the caption of the post.

-Fans have been loving Kindly’s most recent, skin-baring display.
-The update has accrued more than 1,000 likes and dozens of comments within a matter of minutes.
-Most social media users complimented the model on her figure, while a few more were left speechless, using emoji instead of words.
+Fans have been loving Kindly's most recent, skin-baring display.
+The update accrued more than 1,000 likes and dozens of comments within a matter of minutes.
+Many social media users complimented the model on her figure, while others were left speechless, using emoji instead of words.

 "Gosh!
 That sexy body," one follower gushed, adding a trio of flames.